 A chronic cough that gets worse can be an early symptom of lung cancer.
-If your cough is bothersome and has been hanging on, it’s a good idea to see a doctor.
+If your cough is bothersome and has been hanging on, it’s a good idea to speak with a doctor.

 If lung cancer is involved with the cough, the earlier it’s detected, the better the outcome.
 Often early lung cancer has no noticeable symptoms, so it’s usually diagnosed